AI Agents

 | Kiro CLI | kiro-cli --resume | Directory-based, no session ID.
 Always resumes the latest session for that worktree. |

 Daintree stores up to 50 sessions per worktree and prunes anything older than 30 days.
 Sessions are scoped to the directory they were started in.
-Any launch flags you used originally (like --dangerously-skip-permissions for Claude) are preserved on resume.
+Any launch flags from the original session (--dangerously-skip-permissions for Claude, say) carry over on resume, as does the active preset for the launching worktree.

 For the full mechanics (the 20-second trash window, what gets saved, and what happens when a worktree is deleted), see Agent Session History.

-Every time an agent starts working, Daintree captures a snapshot of your working tree automatically.
-If you had uncommitted changes or untracked files before the agent ran, this gives you a one-click restore point to get back to that exact state.
-No setup, no configuration.
-It just happens in the background.
+Every time an agent starts working, Daintree captures a snapshot of your working tree.
+If you had uncommitted changes or untracked files before the agent ran, that snapshot is a one-click restore point back to the exact state.
+There's nothing to set up.
+It happens in the background.

-Under the hood, Daintree runs git stash push --include-untracked to capture all uncommitted changes and untracked files, then immediately re-applies the stash so the agent has the full working tree to operate on.
+Daintree runs git stash push --include-untracked to capture all uncommitted changes and untracked files, then re-applies the stash right away so the agent has the full working tree to operate on.
 The stash entry stays in place as your restore point while the agent works.

 One snapshot is stored per worktree.
-If an agent finishes and you start a second agent on the same worktree without reverting, the original snapshot is preserved.
-Subsequent agent starts will not overwrite an existing restore point.
+If an agent finishes and you start a second one on the same worktree without reverting, the original snapshot stays.
+Later agent starts won't overwrite an existing restore point.

-git stash list and apply it manually if needed, but Daintree will no longer track it after a restart.Reverting Agent Changes
+git stash list and apply it by hand, but Daintree won't track it after a restart.Reverting Agent Changes

 To roll back to the pre-agent state, open the worktree card context menu (the ... button) and select Revert Agent Changes.
-This discards all uncommitted changes in the working tree, including any edits you made after the agent ran, and restores exactly the state that was captured at snapshot time.
-The whole operation takes a single click.
+This discards every uncommitted change in the working tree, including edits you made after the agent ran, and restores the exact state captured at snapshot time.
+One click.

-The menu item only appears on worktrees that have an active snapshot with uncommitted changes.
-Once you revert successfully, the menu item disappears and the snapshot is consumed.
-If your working tree was clean when the agent started (no uncommitted changes), there is nothing to restore, so the revert option will not appear.
+The menu item appears only on worktrees with an active snapshot and uncommitted changes.
+Once a revert succeeds, the menu item disappears and the snapshot is consumed.
+If the working tree was clean when the agent started, there's nothing to restore, so the revert option doesn't appear.

-For a more granular review of what an agent changed before deciding whether to revert, check the Review Hub.
-You can inspect individual file diffs and stage changes selectively rather than reverting everything.
+To review what an agent changed in detail before deciding whether to revert, use the Review Hub.
+It lets you inspect individual file diffs and stage changes selectively instead of reverting everything.

 Edge Cases